Thai Turkey Lettuce Wraps (Lean & Fresh)

 Variations and Regional Differences

-Vegetarian Adaptation: Substitute turkey with tofu or tempeh and use soy sauce instead of fish sauce for a plant-based option.
+Vegetarian Version: Swap turkey for crumbled tofu and use soy sauce instead of fish sauce to maintain a plant-based option.

 Food Science Behind the Recipe